Academic Curricular Exams and Other External Credit

 We have established an online service to allow you to see reports on the students from your high school who have applied to the University of Maryland.
 You will need to establish a PIN in order to access these reports.
 Please contact your admission representative in the admissions office to set up your access.

 Upon request, the Office of Undergraduate Admissions will provide printed material and promotional items to high school counselors.
 Please visit Request Materials to have information about UMD’s academic programs, financial aid and campus life sent to you.

 Students, counselors and advisors have a number of options for visiting campus.
-Reservations can be made online at www. admissions.umd.edu/explore.
-If you are interested in bringing a group of students to campus for a tour, please contact Julianne McAndrews, Coordinator of Visitor Services, at email@example.com to make special arrangements.
-We will begin scheduling tours for groups of 10 or more students for the Spring semester on January 5, 2015.
-Tours will begin the first week of February.
+If you are interested in bringing a group of 10 or more students to campus for a tour, please click here.